tarlepp/symfony-flex-backend/doc/XDEBUG.md

 ## Debug CLI commands

-By default this application assumes that you're using `app.localhost` as your PHP server that you've configured tp your IDE.
+By default this application assumes that you're using `app.localhost` as your PHP server that you've configured to your IDE.
 If you need to change that, just override that in your local `docker-compose.override.yml` file

 ## External links / resources